-Overall capacity in the product recall insurance market is robust, and pricing is generally stable for most buyers.
+Overall capacity in the product recall insurance market is robust, and pricing is generally stable for most U.S. buyers.
 Despite a challenging and uncertain regulatory landscape — and an uptick in losses — insurers are intensely competing for business and generally offering favorable terms.

 Competitive marketplace